 (game cameras capturing horses drinking out of the troughs)

 morning I got the AWESOME news from Lexie Gamble at Tractor Supply Co's Sponsorship Team, that our local Show Low store had a gift card from corporate to help with this urgent and dire drought situation in the amount of $600.
 WOO HOO!!!!
 And to make things even better we were able to bring our receipt from the prior days purchase back to the store and they re-rang it using the gift card and returning $600 to our account.

 Since mid-May there have been 9 people permitted to enter the areas of the forest closed to the public because of the extreme drought.
-The volunteers monitor the troughs and fill water, those in the HWHFA area are using their own vehicles and water tanks to make numerous trips daily to keep the water troughs full.
+The volunteers monitor the troughs and fill water, those in the Black Mesa Ranger district are using their own vehicles and water tanks to make numerous trips daily to keep the water troughs full.

-After speaking with Nancy Champman, who is doing a fundraiser in lieu of birthday presents to help cover the costs of the troughs purchased last week, It was an easy decision to take the unexpected $600 that was returned to us and split it between those permitted volunteers who have been hauling water for HWHFA near Heber-Overgaard which includes 6 of our loaned troughs.
+After speaking with Nancy Champman, who is doing a fundraiser in lieu of birthday presents to help cover the costs of the troughs purchased last week, It was an easy decision to take the unexpected $600 that was returned to us and split the funds between those permitted volunteers who have been hauling water near Heber-Overgaard which includes 6 of our loaned troughs.
 (Our project partners Leslie and Dennis declined funds for fuel.)

 To have a huge and caring company recognize the need and our efforts is TRULY AMAZING.
 We simply cant thank Lexie Gamble and Tractor Supply Co enough for going the extra mile to help this urgent situation.
 There local stores, Show Low and Hollbrook, AZ, have been very supportive too.
 Also Amanda Bodkin at A Home For Every Horse.